---->

 slowed in a vacuum and so is probable evidence against a key part

-of Einstein's theory ?
+a range of c +/- spin velocity.
 And Einstein velocity invariance is an

 absolute property that is not a normal property of waves that wave